OraPO: Oracle-educated Reinforcement Learning for Data-efficient and Factual Radiology Report Generation: Introduction

 In this paper, we propose \underline{Ora}cle-educated Group Relative \underline{P}olicy \underline{O}ptimisation: \textbf{OraPO}, a novel RL-based learning algorithm that tackles RRG's challenges in a data- and compute-efficient manner.
 OraPO addresses \underline{Challenge (i)} of GRPO by dynamically injecting oracle supervision (\textit{i.e.}\ ground-truth) for groups with \textit{all-zero} rewards and teaching the policy to avoid repeating low-quality generations.
-Specifically, When a sampled group yields \emph{all-zero} rewards (group 1 in Fig.~\ref{fig:efficient_setting}, upper-right), OraPO triggers a lightweight Direct Preference Optimisation (DPO) update that directly prefers the ground-truth report over the zero-reward rollouts as \emph{ready-made negatives}, without extra compute or annotations.
-This converts failed exploration on difficult cases (hard or low-prevalence studies) into useful gradients, moving the policy away from low-quality modes and toward the ground-truth.
-We also introduce a simple adaptive mixing weight to increase DPO's influence when zero-reward groups are frequent, which gradually tapers once GRPO provides informative advantages, making OraPO salvage otherwise wasted batches, stabilise training, and accelerate convergence.
+Specifically, When a sampled group yields \emph{all-zero} rewards (group 1 in Fig.~\ref{fig:efficient_setting}, upper-right), OraPO triggers a lightweight Direct Preference Optimisation (DPO) update that directly prefers the ground-truth report over the zero-reward rollouts, effectively reusing those failed rollouts as \emph{ready-made negative} examples, with no extra compute or annotation needed.
+This converts failed exploration in difficult cases (hard or low-prevalence studies) into useful gradients, moving the policy away from low-quality modes and toward the ground-truth.
+We also introduce a simple adaptive mixing weight to increase DPO's influence when zero-reward groups are frequent, which gradually tapers once GRPO provides informative advantages, thereby allowing OraPO to salvage otherwise wasted batches, stabilise training, and accelerate convergence. .